-What is Fast Fashion?
+What is fast fashion?

-How did Fast Fashion happen?
+How did fast fashion happen?

-By the 1960s and 70s, young people were creating new trends and clothing became a form of personal expression, but there was still a distinction between high fashion and high street.
+By the 1960s and 70s, young people were creating new trends, and clothing became a form of personal expression, but there was still a distinction between high fashion and high street.

 - Thousands of styles, which touch on all the latest trends.

-- Extremely short turnaround time between when a trend or garment is seen on the catwalk, or in celebrity media, and when it hits the shelves.
+- Extremely short turnaround time between when a trend or garment is seen on the catwalk or in celebrity media and when it hits the shelves.

-As well as the environmental cost of Fast Fashion, there’s a human cost.
+As well as the environmental cost of fast fashion, there’s a human cost.

-Fast Fashion impacts garment workers, who have been found to work in dangerous environments, for low wages and without basic human rights.
-Further down the supply chain, there are the farmers who may work with toxic chemicals that can have devastating impacts on their physical and mental health, a plight highlighted by the documentary The True Cost.
+Fast fashion impacts garment workers who work in dangerous environments, for low wages, and without fundamental human rights.
+Further down the supply chain, the farmers may work with toxic chemicals and brutal practices that can have devastating impacts on their physical and mental health, a plight highlighted by the documentary “The True Cost“.

 Who are the big players?

-Is Fast Fashion in decline?
+Is fast fashion in decline?

 What can we do?

 At Good On You, we love this quote by British designer Vivienne Westwood, “buy less, choose well, make it last.”